SoftnoCoders/Middleware/README.md

 # Middleware
 MiddleWare to handle User Input!
+In this Project we are going to make Effective MiddleWare which will processes various steps and handle it.